Locksmith Answering Service

 It captures name, callback number, location, lock or vehicle details, photos if useful, urgency, service-area fit, preferred timing, and any approved proof-of-authority or identification reminders.

-Book, route, or create a clean technician callback
+Book, send, or create a clean technician callback

 Bookable jobs move toward the calendar or dispatcher.
-Safe, high-security, exact-price, warranty, automotive-programming, commercial master-key, and staff-only questions route with context attached.
+Safe, high-security, exact-price, warranty, automotive-programming, commercial master-key, and staff-only questions go to the team with context attached.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.